henkmeulekamp/henkmeulekamp.github.io/_posts/2015-10-03-Weekend-Read-AWS-Well-Architected-Framework.md

 title: Weekend Read: AWS Well Architected Framework
 ---

-AWS Solution architects publish a guidance document this week on how to create well architected solutions in the AWS cloud.
+AWS Solution architects published a guidance document this week on how to create well architected solutions in the AWS cloud.

 You can find the [pdf here](http://d0.awsstatic.com/whitepapers/architecture/AWS_Well-Architected_Framework.pdf) and [announcement here](https://aws.amazon.com/blogs/aws/are-you-well-architected/).